First-order optimality conditions for non-commutative optimization problems: Background on polynomial optimization theory

 Very conveniently, Problem \eqref{nc_prob} can be relaxed through hierarchies of semidefinite programs (SDP)~\cite{NPA2007,NPA2008,PNA2010}.
-Let ${\P}_k$ be the space of polynomials on $x$ of degree at most $k$.
-A straightforward relaxation of Problem \eqref{nc_prob} is thus:
+Call $\HH_{k}$ the set of Hermitian linear functionals defined in $\P_k$, and, for $k\in \N$ large enough, consider the finite-dimensional optimization problem

-The relaxation \eqref{k_relaxation} can be cast as a semidefinite program~\cite{Vandenberghe1996,Anjos2011} with $|\P_{2k}|$ free complex variables.
+The relaxation \eqref{k_relaxation} can be cast as a semidefinite program~\cite{Vandenberghe1996,Anjos2011} with $\mbox{dim}(\P_{2k})$ free complex variables.
 To implement the constraints, it suffices to consider bases of monomials.
-Let $\{o_a\}_a$ ($\{o^l_a\}_a$) be monomial bases of polynomials of degree $k$ ($k-\left\lceil\frac{\deg (g_l)}{2}\right\rceil$).
+Let $\{o_a\}_a$ ($\{o^l_a\}_a$) be monomial bases of polynomials of degree at most $k$ or smaller (degree at most $k-\left\lceil\frac{\deg (g_l)}{2}\right\rceil$).
 Then, the matrices